 Opening up to more opportunities is another thing that you owe to yourself.
 When you’re better, you can motivate others in more efficient ways.

 There’s nothing wrong with telling a few chums about your plans or even broadcasting it to the world.
 But failing to achieve those might take a toll on your mental health and make your confidence dwindle.
 When you keep your plans to yourself, you get less pressure from the crowd.

 Growing in private might rob you of bragging rights.
 However, you also get to rebuild yourself away from everyone’s scrutiny, which is an underrated blessing these days.
 Energy is also a real thing.
 The truth is, not everyone wants you to succeed; that reality might affect your journey.
 If it’s not necessary or doesn’t affect them in any way, it’s better to realize your objectives alone.

 Share Your Strength With Others

-To help them, you must look back to your journey and source strength from the other people that inspired you to be better.
+To help them, you must look back to your journey and source strength from the other people who inspired you to improve.
 If your experiences were the ones that sent you on this quest, then you can tell them about your journey, bear all your hardships and victories and assure them that while it is a road littered with challenges, there is a pot of gold waiting at the finish line.

 In a changing world, you might find yourself on an unstable perch.
 But when you know your worth and what more you can do, you can pioneer a movement to eliminate long-ingrained inequalities.